-However, mother nature would once again run afoul of the launch team’s plans, with inclement weather predictions for the 14th forcing the team to once again postpone the launch to Saturday, 15 September at 05:59:14 JST (2059:14 UTC on 14 September).
+However, mother nature would once again run afoul of the launch team’s plans, with inclement weather predictions for the 14th forcing the team to once again postpone the launch to Saturday, 15 September JST (14 September UTC).

-The countdown for Saturday morning local time, Friday afternoon and evening UTC and EDT, had been timed to ensure that HTV-7 is inserted into the orbital corridor of the International Space Station to permit a 3-day phasing profile with the orbital outpost for capture and berthing.
+The countdown for Saturday morning local time, Friday afternoon and evening UTC and EDT, had been timed to ensure that HTV-7 was inserted into the orbital corridor of the International Space Station to permit a 3-day phasing profile with the outpost for capture and berthing.

-[UPDATE: The count – to all observations and reports – had been tracking nominally toward launch through fueling of the H-IIB rocket’s liquid fueled first and second stages.
-However, the first report of a scrub came at the 1hr 50min mark prior to liftoff.
+The count – to all observations and reports – tracked nominally through fueling of the H-IIB rocket’s liquid fueled first and second stages.
+However, the launch attempt was scrubbed around the 1hr 50min mark prior to liftoff.

-When the countdown does reach its culmination, the first stage’s two LE-7A engines will ignite on the pad at T-5.2 seconds and ramp up to full thrust, after which health checks will be performed prior to ignition of the four SRB-A3 strap-on solid rocket motors at T0.
+When the countdown reached culmination, the first stage’s two LE-7A engines ignited on the pad at T-5.2 seconds and ramped up to full thrust, after which health checks were performed prior to ignition of the four SRB-A3 strap-on solid rocket motors at T0.

-After rising from the pad, the H-IIB rocket will pitch downrange, traveling southeast from the Tanegashima Space Center and beginning its 3-day chase of the International Space Station.
+After rising from the pad, the H-IIB rocket pitched downrange, traveling southeast from Tanegashima to begin HTV-7’s 5-day chase of the International Space Station.

-The four solid rocket boosters will burn for 114 seconds (1 minute 54 seconds) before separating from the core stage at T+2 minutes 7 seconds.
+The four solid rocket boosters burned for 114 seconds (1 minute 54 seconds) before separating from the core stage at T+2 minutes 7 seconds.

-After SRB burnout, the H-IIB will be under the singular power of its first stage engines, which burn Liquid Oxygen (LOX) and Liquid Hydrogen (LH2) for a total of 352 seconds (5 minutes 52 seconds).
+After SRB burnout, the H-IIB was under the singular power of its first stage engines, which burned Liquid Oxygen (LOX) and Liquid Hydrogen (LH2) for a total of 352 seconds (5 minutes 52 seconds).

-Payload fairing separation will follow at T+3 minutes 40 seconds followed by first stage engine shutdown at T+5 minutes 47 seconds.
+Payload fairing separation followed at T+3 minutes 40 seconds followed by first stage engine shutdown at T+5 minutes 47 seconds.

-After first stage separation at T+5 minutes 54 seconds, the second stage, consisting of a single LE-5B engine burning LH2 and LOX, will ignite at T+6 minutes 1 second for a 499 second (8 minutes 19 seconds) burn.
+After first stage separation at T+5 minutes 54 seconds, the second stage, consisting of a single LE-5B engine burning LH2 and LOX, ignited at T+6 minutes 1 second for a 499 second (8 minutes 19 seconds) burn.

-Second stage engine cutoff will occur at T+14 minutes 20 seconds and will end the launch phase of the mission.
-HTV-7 will separate from the second stage at T+15 minutes 11 seconds at a planned distance of just over 2,310 miles (3,720 km) from its launch site.
+Second stage engine cutoff occurred at T+14 minutes 20 seconds and ended the launch phase of the mission.
+HTV-7 separated from the second stage at T+15 minutes 11 seconds at a planned distance of just over 2,310 miles (3,720 km) from its launch site.

-The orbital altitude at separation is planned to be roughly 287 km with an overall orbit aligned with the International Space Station to permit three days of phasing and orbit raising maneuvers to set up for rendezvous and capture on Tuesday, 18 September.
+The orbital altitude at separation was planned to be roughly 287 km with an overall orbit aligned with the International Space Station to permit three days of phasing and orbit raising maneuvers to set up for rendezvous and capture on 27 September.

-Overall, this will be the 7th flight of the H-IIB rocket (a variant of the H-IIA) that was designed solely for launches of HTV crafts to the Space Station.
+Overall, this was the 7th flight of the H-IIB rocket (a variant of the H-IIA) that was designed solely for launches of HTV crafts to the Space Station.
 H-IIB and HTV both flew for the first time just over nine years ago on 10 September 2009.